What is the order-to-cash process? A step-by-step guide

 Blog | February 10, 2021

-Reading time: 13 min
+Reading time: 12 min

-The order-to-cash (O2C) cycle is essential to business operations, encompassing every activity from receiving customer orders to collecting payments.
+The order-to-cash (O2C) process is essential to business operations, encompassing every activity from receiving customer orders to collecting payments.
 Mastering each step of this cycle and continually seeking improvements can significantly boost efficiency, reduce errors, and enhance overall financial performance.

 The order-to-cash cycle, often abbreviated as O2C, is the complete process your business undertakes to accept an order, extend credit, deliver the goods or service, collect payments and report on the process.
 This cycle begins when a customer decides to make a purchase (the buyer) and concludes when the payment is received in your accounts.
 Despite its critical importance, the significance of the O2C cycle is often underestimated.